-“In Marrakesh, night falls in the blink of an eye.” – Tahir Shaw, In Arabian Nights, pp 104
+“In Marrakech, night falls in the blink of an eye.” – Tahir Shah, In Arabian Nights, pp 104

 Souks: From the Djemaa el Fna, the souks spread outwards in spokes, sections at the front devoted to the main tourist wares and in the maze of back alleys, specific sections for each craft.
 Metalworks, wood carving, tanneries, shoe cobblers – each with its own set of streets and craftsmen.
 Bargaining is the name of the game, with the aim being to feign the most successfully authentic indifference, as though the piece you want is something you really, truly couldn’t care less about.